kleros/gtcr-mass-update/README.md

 Target audience: Generalized TCR developers.

-Sometimes, when developing a new evidence display interface, it is useful to update the meta evidence of multiple GTCR deployments at once.
-This tool does precisely that.
-Of course, the wallet provided must be the governor of the target GTCR.
+When working with multiple lists, updating just the evidence display can be very time consuming and error-prone.
+Instead of doing it manually you can use this tool.

+There are two modes of operation:
+1. GENERATE: Here the tool does not send transactions to the blockchain.
+Instead it generates the meta evidence files, uploads it to ipfs and gives you the URIs.
+2. SEND: In this mode the tool does everything.

+You can set the operation mode via the `MODE` env variable.

 ## Prerequisites